-Our primary historical source of liquidity and capital resources has been cash flow generated by operations.
+Our primary historical source of liquidity and capital resources has been cash flow generated by our operations and we manage our businesses to maximize operating cash flows as our primary source of liquidity.
 We use cash to fund growth in our operating assets and to fund new products and product enhancements primarily through research and development.